 DUMBO Neighborhood Review - Brooklyn Moving Guide

 Once visitors get the chance to walk around DUMBO area and see the jaw-dropping views of Lower Manhattan and the East River, they instantly understand why it's one of the most visited spots in Brooklyn.

 DUMBO, an acronym for Down Under the Manhattan Bridge Overpass, is known for its proximity to 85-acre waterfront area Brooklyn Bridge Park, historic warehouses, and cobblestone streets.

 Situated just north of Brooklyn Heights, residents and visitors can enjoy the best skyline views, indulge in homemade ice cream from Brooklyn Ice Cream Factory, take a ride on Jane's Carousel, and picnic by the waterfront.

 A must-do for visitors is to take a selfie on the most photographed street in the country--Washington Street, which features the famed angled view of the Manhattan Bridge from a cobblestone street.

-Turned hip by a hefty number of artists who were priced out of SoHo, DUMBO still has a thriving art scene despite the high real estate prices, rich with art galleries, art festivals, and resident artists.
+Turned hip by a hefty number of artists who were priced out of SoHo, DUMBO still has a thriving art scene despite the high real estate prices, abundant with art galleries, art festivals, and resident artists.

 There's never a dull moment in DUMBO, which is home to several different dance/musical theater companies and St. Ann's Warehouse.